OrigamiSL/OTETrack/README.md

 python lib/test/analysis/test_all.py

 ```
-🔴After you finish the process above, the raw result files for all the benchmarks will be saved under `$PROJECT_ROOT$/all_test_result` and the results will be record in `$PROJECT_ROOT$/all_test_result.txt`.
-The file tree shall look like this:🔴
+After you finish the process above, the raw result files for all the benchmarks will be saved under `$PROJECT_ROOT$/all_test_result` and the results will be recorded in `$PROJECT_ROOT$/all_test_result.txt`.
+The file tree shall look like this:
-🔴

 ```
    ${PROJECT_ROOT}
     |-- all_test_result